 - Are joining a programme advertised with a maximum length of study that exceeds four years in length, regardless of the time taken to complete the course on an individual basis;

 - Are a repeat year student or have already received a Postgraduate Loan (although compelling personal reasons for receiving funding for a repeat year of study may be considered);

-- Are studying an integrated Masters degree, such as MComp or MNSW awards, or a PGCE or MPhil/PhD;
+- Are studying an integrated Masters degree, such as MComp or MNSW awards, a PGCE, MPhil/PhD, Postgraduate Certificate or Postgraduate Diploma;

 - Successfully apply for a Social Work Bursary (MA Social Work students only);

 - Are undertaking a partial Masters degree as a direct entrant due to recognition of prior learning, where previous study and/or work experience has been taken into account;